CyberFlameGO/website/posts/2021-08-worldql-scalable-minecraft.md

   <source src="/img/minecraft-world-sync-catchup.mp4" type="video/mp4">
 </video>

+This means a Minecraft server can *dynamically auto-scale*; server instances can be created and destroyed to match demand.

 Mammoth's world synchronization is incomplete for the latest 1.17.1 update.
 We're planning to introduce redstone, hostile mob, and weapon support ASAP.

 ## Performance gains